Time on your phone doesn’t instantly evoke thoughts of productivity. However, these apps are fabulous time, money and sanity savers for busy parents.

 Ok.
 Take a breath because this app is NOT to everyone’s taste.
 Life360 is designed for families so that you can be notified when your husband/child leaves work/school or arrives home safely.

-For our family, a husband who works irregular hours paired with a wife who wants to know what the plan is (for cooking/kid wrangling/sanity reasons) led to many boring and irritating daily phone conversations.
+For our family, a husband who works irregular hours paired with a wife who wants to know what the plan is for cooking/kid wrangling/sanity reasons.
+Suffice to say it led to many boring and irritating daily phone conversations.
 For example: “When are you home?”
 “Don’t know” “Will you make it to pick up Moo from preschool?”
 “Depends on traffic” “I’ll pick up dinner tonight” “I’m already at Woolies” etc etc

 Well, not any more!
 You can see when family members are on the move and set important places as check in sites (yes, supermarkets too) How do you feel about this one?

-Lumosity is a ‘brain training’ app which keeps those neurons firing and sets you up with a sharp and focused approach to the rest of the day.
+Lumosity is a ‘brain training’ app, it keeps those neurons firing and sets you up with a sharp and focused approach to the rest of the day.
 It tracks your mood and offers a huge variety of challenges through engaging games, charting your strengths and encouraging you to work on your…ahem…other areas?